vincent-peugnet/wcms/MANUAL.md

 - Discover how to [navigate](#navigation).
 - Get to know the [structure of a page](#page-structure) to edit meta content.
-- Learn more about the [URL based commands](#url-based-command-interface) you can type in the adress bar.
+- Learn more about the [URL based commands](#url-based-command-interface) you can type in the address bar.
 - Master the [render engine](#page-editing) to release the full potential of __W__.